 Written by Ryan Smith on May 9, 2014 under Live

 At the dawn of 2014, a host of metal, video, sound and lighting filled the Annex of the Bridgestone Arena in Nashville.
 ACM award winner for Entertainer of the Year Luke Bryan and crew were in preparations and rehearsals for the That’s My Kind Of Night Tour.
 The video walls are humongous, the stage comes […]

-Written by Ryan Smith on April 30, 2014 under Artists
+Written by Ryan Smith on April 30, 2014 under Live

 We are always very excited to help promote our artists when they have a new release out.
 It’s extra-special when that new release is a book that lets fans inside the artist’s life and beliefs.
 Such is the case with Josh Turner’s wonderful new book Man Stuff: Thoughts on Faith, Family, and Fatherhood.
 This book […]

-Written by Ryan Smith on April 28, 2014 under Artists
+Written by Ryan Smith on April 28, 2014 under Live

 You can have a group of 16 musicians onstage jamming out, and it can sound amazing.
 To me though, nothing compares to when you hear a group with multiple harmonies that work so well together, singing with big voices.
 Think Take 6, Fleetwood Mac, Pentatonix, Queen, The Eagles, Electric Light Orchestra, and Little Big Town. […]

 Written by Ryan Smith on April 18, 2014 under Live